stevenhuang010/Interactive-Sudoku-Solver/README.md

   <img src = "https://user-images.githubusercontent.com/63945057/88468203-f9d21d80-ce94-11ea-9661-46228bd20f0a.gif" width = 259 height = 300>
 </p>

+- The Solve with Backtracking Button can be selected so that the program will automatically solve the board for the user using a Sudoku solving backtracking algorithm.
+Users are able to see how the algorithm works and backtracks as it is being animated.

 <p align = "center">
   <img src = "https://user-images.githubusercontent.com/63945057/88468310-5eda4300-ce96-11ea-8ce8-4e3d59d4727c.gif" width = 259 height = 300>
 </p>

+- The Finish Animation Button can be selected so that the backtracking animation from the Solve with Backtracking Button ends instantly and the board is immediately solved.
+This button is intended to be used when the backtracking animation takes a long amount of time due to the Sudoku board's difficulty.

 <p align = "center">
   <img src = "https://user-images.githubusercontent.com/63945057/88468319-8c26f100-ce96-11ea-8bf0-5885e15ec023.gif" width = 259 height = 300>